carbon-language/carbon-lang/docs/design/functions.md

 ### Types before or after name

-While we are currently keeping types first matching C++, there is significant uncertainty around the right approach here.
+While we are currently keeping types first, matching C++, there is significant uncertainty around the right approach here.
 While adding the colon improves the grammar by unambiguously marking the transition from type to a declared identifier, in essentially every other language with a colon in a similar